-Jesus turned water into wine, it was a pretty neat trick, but it’s kind of less unique when you consider that wood chippers do the same thing every day.
 Dead tree trunks and branches are burdens to properties and worksites, forming thickets or obstacles that give no benefit to the land they sit upon.
-Cut them into wood chips and all of a sudden you’ve got mulch for your garden, a gentle surface for a playground’s floor or even a renewable energy resource.
+Wood chippers and shredders cut them into wood chips and all of a sudden you’ve got mulch for your garden, a gentle surface for a playground’s floor or even a renewable energy resource.

 How Do Wood Chippers Work?

-Wood Chippers (sometimes referred to as limb shredders or log chippers) are eponymous machines with their purpose literally being to chip wood, or put more eloquently, to convert large quantities of wood into small, refined wood chips.
+Wood chippers are machines with their purpose literally being to chip wood, or more eloquently, to convert large quantities of wood into small, refined wood chips.
 Believe it or not, the machine isn’t filled with tiny lumberjacks, and the inside of the machine is stacked with sophisticated technology.

 Typically the machine will be formed by several parts that will include the hopper, the collar, the chipper and the collection bin.
 As with any piece of high powered machinery, the engine will either be powered by fossil-fuels or electricity and will be connected to blades via pulleys and v-belts that are controlled by a gearbox.
 These systems function together to pull the blades with the pulley at the speed and power set by the internal gears.